This Is What Doing Business Looks Like In The XO Economy™ (Part 2)

 2) The reason so many business owners get stuck in “random tactic addiction” is that they have no strategy — and most of us don’t even understand what strategy IS.
 And that’s exactly how XY wants it.

 3) The 5 Pillars of A Sustainable Business hold the key by honoring your value, and fulfilling your visions and goals.

-4) On the next page, I’m going to tell you about Evolve, my 6-month business accelerator for women entrepreneurs who are ready to break away from the XY machine and (re)build their business, XO style.
+4) On the next page, I’m going to tell you about Burning The Bullshit, the first step for women entrepreneurs who are ready to break away from the XY machine and (re)build their business, XO style.